-Railways are the country’s major means of passenger transport, allowing commuters fast and frequent access to and between major cities and metropolitan areas.
-Shinkansen, or bullet trains, are high-speed trains, which connect the country from the northern island of Hokkaido to the southern parts of Kyushu.
-With few exceptions, Shinkansen trains run on entirely separate lines from their commuting train counterparts.
+Railways are the country’s main method of passenger transport, allowing fast and frequent access within and between major cities and metropolitan areas.
+Shinkansen, or bullet trains, are high-speed trains connecting the country from the northern island of Hokkaido to the southern parts of Kyushu.
+With few exceptions, Shinkansen trains run on entirely separate lines from their regional train counterparts.

-High capacity rapid transit lines link Japan’s suburban areas with its urban centers, allowing individuals to move away from the hustling and bustling city centers to more spacious and affordable accommodations in the outskirts.
-However, Japan’s metropolitan areas are notorious for their packed trains during rush hour.
-Commuters into Tokyo in particular face exceptionally cramped train lines when going to and coming from work in the country’s capital.
+Commuter rail and high-capacity rapid transit link Japan’s suburban areas with its urban centers, allowing individuals to move away from the hustling, bustling city centers to more spacious and affordable accommodations in the outskirts.
+Japan’s metropolitan railways are notorious for their packed trains during rush hour, but commuters in Tokyo have to tolerate the most crowded railway lines.

 What are other common modes of public transportation in Japan?